tracygardner/flotillascratch/README.md

 ## Create your Own Project

+In Scratch, click on 'Sensing' and then right-click on the 'sensor value' block and choose 'enable remote sensor connections'.

 Connecting an **input module** to the Flotilla Dock and then running flotillascratch.py will automatically create 'sensor value' entries for the module.

 To update an **output module** you need to create specific global (for all sprites) variables: